 With a 20.1 megapixel sensor, you won’t be able to help being impressed with the resolution of this Sony camera.
 In fact, the DSCW800/B is the second highest megapixel camera in this guide.
 It achieves this feat by using an MP Super HAD CCD sensor that’s known for its stunning detail and resolution.

 In optimal light, the DSCW800/B performs exceptionally well.
-In fact, one of the best features of this camera is its quality pictures despite the fact that the camera is a compact.
-While the video quality isn’t fully HD, you will be able to record video at a resolution of 720p, which isn’t bad at all.
+In fact, one of the best features of this camera is its quality pictures despite the fact that the camera is compact.
+While the video quality isn’t full HD, you will be able to record video at a resolution of 720p, which isn’t bad at all.

 For beginner snappers, this Sony camera has an Easy Mode that can quickly bring you up to par with the camera’s features.
 One of the most beginner-friendly features is the “shutter smile” setting.
 When it’s used, the camera will automatically shoot when a smile is detected in the shot.